 The sizing is pretty accurate.
 I ordered my 7 year old the extra small and they fit great.

-Our entire family is huge fans of these 4-Season leather gloves and mittens.
-The XS size fits our 9 year old and they keep him very warm and dry.
+Amelia’s entire family is huge fans of these 4-Season leather gloves and mittens.
+The XS size fits her 9 year old and they keep him very warm and dry.
 NOTE: They’re leather so they do need some working in to make them perfect.

 Initials are burned into them to make sorting out the entire family’s pairs easy!